vaibhavvsingh/Social-Media-Frontend/README.md

 # Social Media App (In-Progress!!)

-This is the frontend of the full stack Social Media App that I'm workin on.
+This is the frontend of the full stack Social Media App that I'm working on.
 Its a work-in-progess project.

 ## Technology Stack Used